-The Puerto Rico Medicaid Program's (PRMP's) Program Management Office (PgMO) will store the approved Risk and Issue Management Plan Aid and any approved revisions on the PRMP PgMO SharePoint site or in an alternative location specified by PRMP.
+The PRMP's PgMO will store the approved Risk and Issue Management Plan Aid and any approved revisions on the PRMP PgMO SharePoint site or in an alternative location specified by PRMP.
 PRMP and the PRMP PgMO will make the plan available to project stakeholders as needed.

 Table 1 presents the revision history for this document.
-When changes occur, the PRMP PgMO will increment the version number and the date.
-The PRMP PgMO will record the name of the person making the change and a description of the change in the revision history.
+When changes occur, the PRMP PgMO will increment the version number and the date The PRMP PgMO will record the name of the person or entity making the change and a description of the change in the revision history.